 Today my sticker pack “Mindful Mermaid” came out in the LINE app creator’s sticker shop!
 There are several different color tailed mermaids, a shark named “Norman,” and their statue friend “Omm.”
+Check them out!

 I remember sitting down to draw Mindful Mermaid and wondering what friends to give her.
 A shark companion felt right, but something was still missing.
 I found myself giggling as I was experimenting with Norman the shark’s gums and teeth.
 I think in that moment when I felt a kind of endearing feeling, my family’s dog Wei Wei came to mind, and his very distinct sitting posture.
 He became the main inspiration behind Omm the statue.